 About this park

-This quiet spot on the Swan River is perfect for canoeing, kayaking or fishing.
+This quiet spot on the Swan River is perfect for simply enjoying nature or bird watching, canoeing and kayaking.
 The mudflats, seagrass beds and intertidal vegetation of Alfred Cove provide many different habitats for a host of animals, and are rich foraging areas for numerous birds.